Survey Logic Mastery: A Comprehensive Guide

 Display Logic: The current question is displayed when participants respond in a specific way to a previous question.

-Before we tackle the different logic functions, it is important to know that all the logic applied will be disabled when you decide to randomize your survey questions.
+Before we tackle the different logic functions, it is essential to know that all the logic applied will be disabled when you decide to randomize your survey questions.

 Randomize and Logic buttons